CyberSecPriya/FILE-INTEGRITY-CHECKER/README.md

    import hashlib

--> import: is a keyword
+-> import : is a keyword

--> hashlib: A built-in Python module.
+-> hashlib : A built-in Python module.

-   Purpose: Used to create hashes (like SHA-256 or MD5) which are unique digital fingerprints of file content.
+-> Purpose : Used to create hashes (like SHA-256 or MD5) which are unique digital fingerprints of file content.